tcpalmer/nina-scheduler/concepts.md

 ### Scoring Rules

 The following rules are currently implemented:
 * **Percent complete**.
 A target scores higher based on its ratio of accepted to desired images over all exposure plans.
-The rational is to prefer completion of a project over starting acquisition of something new.
+The rationale is to prefer completion of a project over starting acquisition of something new.
 * **Project Priority**.
 A project can set priority to Low, Normal, or High.
 Targets for that project will score higher or lower depending on the setting.
+* **Setting Soonest**.
+A target scores higher based on how close it is to setting below either the minimum altitude or (if enabled) the custom horizon.
+The rationale is to prefer targets that will set before others, implying less time remaining in the target's imaging season.
 * **Target Switch Penalty**.
 A target scores higher if it is the same target as the one immediately preceding this run.
-The rational is that switching targets is expensive given the required slew/center time.
+The rationale is that switching targets is expensive given the required slew/center time.

 A user can select different weights for each rule (or disable entirely) to achieve different goals.